 One of my favorite mixing bowls with my vintage egg beater.

 You didn’t think I was actually mixing something up in here, did you?
 Nope, just for looks.

 I cleaned the paint off the original handle with a wire brush on my husband’s bench grinder.
 It’s that machine with all the stiff twirling metal wires that looks like it could take your fingers off if you slipped.

 And the paint sort of fell off the label while I was taking it off the table.
+Sort of like. magic.
 Then I just polished it up with the Bar Keepers Friend.

 The color used was Benjamin Moore’s Azores, but mixed at Home Depot in their semi-gloss Behr paint.
 I have nothing against Benjamin Moore paint, I just happened to be at Home Depot that day.

 Some of my photos make it look a little like 1980’s country blue, but it is actually a turquoise/blue/green/gray color.

 One more look at Mr. Chippy’s before and after.